Kautenja/PotatoChips/README.md

 ## S-SMP-Gauss

-S-SMP-Gauss is an emulation of the Gaussian filter from the Sony S-SMP audio processing unit in the
+S-SMP-Gauss is an emulation of the BRR filter & Gaussian filter from the Sony S-SMP audio processing unit in the
 [Super Nintendo Entertainment System (SNES)](https://en.wikipedia.org/wiki/Super_Nintendo_Entertainment_System).
-The Gaussian filter of the S-SMP was applied to output audio and removed high-frequency content from the signal.
+The four BRR filter modes were applied to BRR sample blocks on the SNES and the Gaussian filter was applied to output audio and removed high-frequency content from the signal.

+S-SMP(Gauss) provides the key features of the BRR filter and Gaussian filter of the S-SMP chip, namely,
+-   **_32KHz_ Sample Rate:** The S-SMP was designed to run at _32kHz_, so the audio inputs and outputs of the module are locked to _32kHz_.
+-   **Stereo Processing:** Dual processing channels for stereo effects or other create multi-tracking applications.
+-   **4 BRR Filter Modes:** 4 filter modes from the BRR sample playback engine that act as low-pass filters.
+-   **Gaussian Interpolation Filter:** A filter that removes high-frequency content and adds subtle distortion.
+This filter provides the muffling character that fans of SNES audio will find familiar.

 <p align="center">
 <img alt="S-SMP-Gauss" src="manual/S_SMP_Gauss/img/S-SMP-Gauss-Module.svg">